skittlemittle/arduino_projects/README.md

 # Arduino Projects
-The code for Arduino projects, made to be used in a Arduino beginner course.
+The code for Arduino projects, made to be used in a Arduino course.
-These projects range from blinking an LED to making robots and a weather station.
+These projects range from blinking an LED to making robots and weather stations.

 Wiring guides and full explanations are [here](https://aaalearn.mystagingwebsite.com/2018/03/arduino-camp/) and [here](https://aaalearn.mystagingwebsite.com/2018/04/arduino-summer-camp-middle-school/)